 What is the treatment for SIBO?

 SIBO is treated using anti-microbials followed by bile and pancreatic support.
 This is then followed by a gut healing program and stress reduction techniques.
-For further info see here
+Also it is necessary especially in methane based SIBO to improve the function of the Migrating Motor complex (MMC) For further info on testing see here

 latest research shows herbal medicine as or more effective than antibiotics: Chedid V, Dhalla S, Clarke JO, et al. Herbal therapy is equivalent to rifaximin for the treatment of small intestinal bacterial overgrowth.
 Global Adv Health